[We originally published this post in December of 2012. Updated April 2020. Thanks for reading!]

 - How many people search for each term. (hint: low competition, high volume terms are golden).

-After you’ve imported your data, create one more column, which you can call “uses” for ideas and inspirations that come to you as you analyze your data.
+After you’ve imported your data, add one more column, which you can call “uses” for ideas and inspirations that come to you as you analyze your data.
 These might include:

 - Blog posts

-Step 5: Make a List of Words to Test
+Step 6: Make a list of words to test

-Get started on these steps and let COLIBRI know how it goes in the comments section.
+Get started on these steps and let us know how it goes in the comments section!

 This post was originally published on Project Eve.
 SEO COLIBRI Style is a how-to series created especially for Project Eve explaining SEO (search engine optimization) for beginners.
-COLIBRI is consulting with Wanda Anglin of SEO Buzz to make it happen.
+We also consulted with Wanda Anglin of SEO Buzz to develop this process.

 Do you need digital marketing services?
 Please connect with us for a complimentary digital strategy session!
 Just click the button below to get started.